Want to see how we do chatbot analytics? Join us for a product demo webinar.

 Artificial intelligence has enabled a new wave of conversational technology, ranging from contextual chatbots to virtual agents.

-These bots use machine learning and Natural Language Understanding (NLU) to interpret text or spoken inputs, enabling them to engage customers with a human-like interaction.
-The bot can not only reply, but also recognize intent and context for a more natural interaction and experience.
+These conversational bots utilize machine learning, Natural Language Understanding (NLU), and even large-language models (LLMs) to interpret text or spoken inputs, enabling them to engage customers in increasingly fluent, human-like interaction.
+With underlying generative AI, the bot can not only reply with increasing complexity, but it can also recognize intent and retain context for a more natural interaction and experience.

 What is a Voicebot?